 Non-Tier 4 visas:

 If you have made a visa application in a non-Tier 4 category, you will need to provide proof of a valid in-time application.
-This can be the Document Checklist if the application was submitted online, or posting receipts/UKVI acknowledgement letters etc. You will also need to provide a copy of your passport and most recent visa.
+This can be the Document Checklist if the application was submitted online, or posting receipts/UKVI acknowledgement letters etc. You will also need your passport and most recent visa, or a copy of these if you have sent them to the Home Office.

 If you cannot show that you have made an in-time application, we may be able to request a check on your status with UKVI, however this will delay your registration and commencement of your studies.